genderkit/genderkit/_resources/medical.md

 layout: misc
 title: Medical services
 description: Information about accessing medical gender services in the UK
-feature:
-  image: initial-appointment.jpg
-  caption: "A black person talking to someone holding a clipboard.
-Neither person's head is visible."
 ---

 ### How to use medical services